GabrielleJohnston/READMEProject/README.md

 # READMEProject
-This is a 3rd year bioengineering project at Imperial College London
+This is a 3rd year bioengineering project at Imperial College London into the pyscoacoustic affects of distortion induced by transducers and the different methods of removing it.
+Supervisors:
+- Dr Guy-Bart Stan
+- Mr Christophe Hermans

+Group Members:
+- Megan Allerton
+- Krithika Balaji
+- Hongzhange (Tommy) Chen
+- Marcella Iswanto
+- Shivali Jain
+- Gabrielle Johnston
+- Alexander McKinnon

+# Files in repository are grouped as follows:
 Inverse Filter:
 - alpaToSigma.m
 - barkwarp.m